Kheeper

 Step 2 — Connect your AWS account

-Link your AWS account to your Kheeper org so that instances in that account can auto-register as hosts.
+Link your AWS account to your Kheeper org so that AWS instances can auto-register as Kheeper hosts.

 Step 3 — Create an EC2 instance